 The next difference is the cost.
-Since in freehold, there is complete ownership of property, the cost of acquiring a freehold is more than that of leasehold.
+Since there is complete ownership of property in freehold, the cost of acquiring a freehold is more than that of a leasehold.

 There is no tenure in freehold as the property belongs to the owner.
 In leasehold, there is a predetermined duration of the ownership.
 The owner can extend the lease period after the duration gets terminated.

 Duties and Responsibilities